virteal/l8/README.md

 Beware that the "thread" model of computation is not without shortcomings.
 Race conditions and deadlocks are difficult to avoid when using the shared state paradigm.
 What is sometimes a necessary evil to gain maximal performance out of multiple cores cpus is not an option within a javascript process that is by design single threaded.
 This is why l8 favors a different approach based on message passing and distributed actors.

-Roadmap (feb 2013)
+Roadmap (may 2013)
 ==================

-Tasks - this is mostly done.
-Some more tests are needed.
+Tasks - mostly done, needs more tests.

+Paroles - mostly done, needs more tests.

 Node.js adaptor - it's about transforming all node.js API functions that use callbacks into l8 tasks to make it easier to use the node.js API in a blocking manner.
 See the test/node.js working example.

 Actors - local & proxied.
-This is mostly done, but recent.
-Needs more tests.
+Tmostly done, needs more tests.

 Browser adaptor - this is starting to work.
 It's about running code on the browser using the exact same API as the one when running on a server, including the full node.js API.
 Some APIs will be emulated locally when possible, the others are submitted to a server via proxies.